 Solid smokeless fuel has been used for a long time by householders in open fire grates in the past (Parker, 1978).
 Fugitive emissions during coal carbonisation for the production of solid smokeless fuel are considered to be small.
 Very limited information is available.
 It is expected that the emissions include sulphur and nitrogen oxides, VOCs (NMVOC (non-methane volatile organic compounds) as well as methane), volatile heavy metals and POPs from coal.
 A coal carbonisation plant can be an important source of air contamination on a local scale.

+The IPCC Refinement (IPCC, 2019) introduced several new processes as solid to solid transformation and gasification.
+These methods cover non-greenhouse gases and have been implemented in this guidebook.
+For detailed information of the coverage of emission factors as well as reference to primary literature, refer to volume 2, chapter 4.3 of the IPCC Refinement.

 Description of sources